-Since the presentation of our charter, we have met at many locations but always on Thursdays at 12.30 , when we are delighted to welcome visiting Rotarians and Guests from home and abroad.
+Since the presentation of our charter, we have met at many locations but we now meet on the 2nd, and 4th Mondays each month (but not in August), when we are delighted to welcome visiting Rotarians and Guests from home and abroad.
 Fortunately, being a London club, we are privileged to receive large numbers of visitors during each year, particularly from abroad.

 Officially the Rotary Club of St. Marylebone came into existence on 20th September 1948.
 The Charter was presented at the Savoy Hotel on 4th November 1948 in the presence of a large and representative gathering of Rotarians.